 The Audi dealership sued the family for just under $30,000 in damages.
 The couple rejected that amount and eventually settled in court to pay around $10,000 for the damaged Audi Q8 and Q3 SUVs.

 This is an easy lesson to learn from afar

 Perhaps bringing a child to a car dealership isn’t the best idea.
-Children get bored quickly and purchasing a vehicle isn’t exactly a quick task.
+Children get bored quickly, and purchasing a vehicle isn’t quick.
 It isn’t clear if this used/new car policy was specific to this dealership or just bad luck for the parents, but it is still a lesson learned.

 The paint on luxury vehicles like Audis tend to have multiple layers and higher-end materials involved.
 This situation might have been a cheaper lesson if the family was hitting a Toyota dealership, but that was not the case here.
 Perhaps the kid has a future in art cars.